 This course is designed to develop a strong foundation in common drafting and design practices and procedures.
 Topics include multiview working drawings with advanced dimensioning, basic tolerancing and pictorial drawings.
-Credits: 3 Lab Hours: 4 Lecture Hours: 1 Prerequisites: DDT 104 or instructor approval.

 DDT 144: Basic 3D Modeling

 This course is an introduction to 3D solid modeling techniques utilizing feature-based, constraint-based parametric design.
 This course encourages the student to visualize parts in the 3D world and have a "design intent" plan for each part in which they will design.
 Upon completion of the course students should be able to create basic 3D models and 2D working drawings.